Kosmos Energy: Ghana

 Kosmos Energy discovered the Jubilee Oil Field in 2007.
 The Jubilee field is estimated to hold up to 1 Goilbbl of oil and 800 e9cuft of natural gas.
 United States Secretary of State Hillary Clinton reportedly advocated for Kosmos and other U.S.-based oil companies in Ghana as Kosmos began development of the Jubilee field.
 In addition to Jubilee, Kosmos is a partner on the TEN (Tweneboa, Enyenra and Ntomme) project developing the Tweneboa, Enyenra, and Ntomme hydrocarbon accumulations.
 Oil first flowed from TEN in 2016, which sits approximately 30 nmi off the coast of Ghana.

 In 2016, Kosmos owned a 24.1% stake in Jubilee and a 17% stake in TEN.
 Kosmos announced in late 2021 it had acquired an additional 18% interest in the Jubilee Field and an additional 11% interest in the TEN field, both from Occidental Petroleum Corporation for $550 million.
 The 2021 transaction was subject to a 30 day pre-emption period, which was exercised by Tullow Oil reducing Kosmos' total interest in Jubilee to 38.3% and TEN to 19.8%.

 Equatorial Guinea

 In October 2017, Kosmos entered a 50:50 joint venture with Trident Energy to acquire Hess Corporation's interest in the Ceiba Field and Okume Complex assets offshore Equatorial Guinea.
 Kosmos also has interests in exploration blocks offshore Equatorial Guinea.
 In November 2019, Kosmos announced an oil discovery at its S-5 well offshore of Equatorial Guinea.

 Gulf of Mexico

 Kosmos Energy entered the deepwater Gulf of Mexico in August 2018 when it acquired Deep Gulf Energy from First Reserve, a private equity firm, for $1.23 billion.
 Kosmos Energy paid $925 million in cash and $300 million in common stock to acquire DGE.
-As a result, Kosmos Energy increased its daily production by more than 50% to 70,000 barrels of oil equivalent; estimated reserves increased 40% to 280 million barrels of oil equivalent.
+As a result of the transaction, Kosmos Energy increased its daily production by more than 50% to 70,000 barrels of oil equivalent; estimated reserves increased 40% to 280 million barrels of oil equivalent.

 Mauritania and Senegal

+Kosmos has operated in the Cayar and St. Louis blocks offshore Senegal.
+At the time of operation it held a 32.51% interest in each of the two exploration licenses.